shazi7804/terraform-cdk-examples/README.md

 ## Parameters

-You can customize environment parameters in [cdk.content.json](https://github.com/shazi7804/aws-cdk-mlops-pipeline/blob/master/cdk.context.json)
+You can customize environment parameters in [config/default.json](https://github.com/shazi7804/cdktf-samples/blob/master/config/default.json)

 Parameters | Description
 ---------- | -----------
 ecr_repo | The parameter of ECR repository name of build stack. default is `sagemaker-scikit_bring_your_own`

+## Parameters